Configuring the Microsoft SQL Server

-The BMC Remedy AR System server uses JDBC to communicate with the database.
+The Remedy AR System server uses JDBC to communicate with the database.

 Windows Authentication mode and the Microsoft SQL Server

-Choose one of the following authentication modes when you install the BMC Remedy AR System server:
+Choose one of the following authentication modes when you install the Remedy AR System server:

 - Windows authentication — For SQL Server environments that support only Windows authentication mode.